Become Futures Trader - What is Futures Trading?

 However, a futures contract will get traded my many traders within these three months and most traders will speculate by trading a contract and holding it for a duration ranging from minutes, hours, days or even weeks.
 A trader will speculate for an up or down move from which they can make a profit.

-This means that futures contracts are monitored every day and profits & losses for the day are credited to the investor that is currently holding the contract.
+This means that futures contracts are watched closely every day, and the profits and losses for that day are given to whoever holds the contract at that time.

 How Do I Trade - Become Futures Trader

-Just like Forex, the futures trading market is also leveraged.
-Therefore instead of buying $10,000 worth of shares as it is in the stock market, you as a trader can trade these shares in the futures market & buy for example 5 times the value of your money if you use a leverage ratio of 5 times.
-This is what makes futures market more attractive due to and because of the Leverage - as traders can open more trades with this option of leverage trading.
+Like Forex, the futures trading market also uses borrowed money to trade.
+Therefore, instead of using $10,000 to buy shares as in the stock market, you can trade these shares in the futures market and buy, for example, five times the amount of your money if you use a borrowing amount of five times.
+This is what makes the futures market more appealing due to the borrowing option, as traders can open more trades with the choice of trading with borrowed funds.

 Commodities